 He is receiving medical care, and may be in pain, too.
 This is only his second day with me, so he's new to me and I'm new to him.

 Congratulations on your new boy!
-It's nice to hear that he's loveable.
+It's nice to hear that he's lovable.
 That's a great sign!

 Maine Coons will definitely do that.
 My boy, Leo, does it directly to us.
 We often joke that "he's yelling at us!"
 He usually does it for attention, though.

-It's eary days for your boy.
-He could be doing it because he's confused, looking for someone or something, or as you mentioned he could be in pain if there is a medical condition.
+It's early days for your boy.
+Possible reasons for the excessive vocalization are that he's confused, looking for someone or something, or as you mentioned he could be in pain due to health issues or a medical condition.
 It's so hard to say, yet.